falyan/Install-okd/README.md

 ### LoadBalancer (Haproxy)
 HAProxy in an OKD environment acts as a load balancer that distributes incoming API and application traffic across the master and worker nodes.
 It ensures high availability, failover, and reliable access to services like api.midagri.gob.pe, api-int.midagri.gob.pe, and *.apps.midagri.gob.pe.

+### NTP Server
+Deploy an NTP (Network Time Protocol) server and configure all nodes — Bastion, Bootstrap, Master, and Worker — to synchronize time.
+Accurate time synchronization prevents TLS and authentication issues during the installation, the NTP server source depends on your region.
+Makesure the ntp server running well and sync with your region, because the Control Plane IP will be assigned via DHCP.
+If your DHCP server does not provide time information, the control plane bootstrap process may fail.

+### DHCP Server
+Configure a DHCP server to automatically assign IP addresses and provide essential options such as gateway, DNS, and NTP servers.
+This setup simplifies the network configuration of CoreOS-based nodes during boot.